StefanoUsanza-Reg/MYSQL_test/README.md

 ## Functional analysis
 <b>AS</b> store owner

-<b>I WANT</b> controllare i prezzi di un prodotto offerti da rivenditori diversi
+<b>I WANT</b> check the prices of a product offered by different suppliers

-<b>SO THAT</b> quando devo fare restock di un prodotto, posso scegliere se comprare dal rivenditore più conveniente, o dal più veloce a consegnare l'ordine
+<b>SO THAT</b> when I have to make a product’s restock, I can choose whether to buy from the cheapest supplier, or from the fastest to deliver the order

 <i>(SCENARIO 1:)</i>

-<b>GIVEN</b> Una richiesta di acquisto di 12X monitor fatta il 24 settembre, priority Economic
+<b>GIVEN</b> An order of 12 Philips monitor 17” made on September 24, priority Economic

 <b>WHEN</b> Supplier 1 has 8pcs in stock at 120€ each, and offers 5% discount for purchases of minimum 1000€.
 Min. days to ship order is 5